vimeo/psalm/docs/running_psalm/issues/UndefinedPropertyAssignment.md

 # UndefinedPropertyAssignment

-Emitted when assigning a property on an object that doesn’t have that property defined
+Emitted when assigning a property on an object that does not have that property defined

 ```php
 <?php